 In a mobile authentication scenario, the goal of the fraudster is always to match the genuine biometric reference sample of the victim.
 This could allow the fraudster to access that victim's account.
 In mobile onboarding, the fraudster might also try to impersonate a victim using a false match presentation attack.
 In doing so, they can falsely use their victim's identity to open a new account.
-An example is when a biometric match to a driver's license photo is part of the onboarding process.
+An example is when a fraudster uses a spoof when a biometric match to a driver's license photo is part of the onboarding process.

-But in onboarding there is another category of risk in play, which is a false non-match attempt.
 In this case, the fraudster attempts to register a new account with a facial image that cannot be used in a biometric watchlist search or duplicate search.
 For example, a fraudster might attempt to register an image of the following: